marcusoftnet/marcusoftnet.github.io/_posts/2017-08-07-changing-the-die---that-cant-go-faster.md

 <!-- excerpt-end -->

-There's an awesome little paragraph in the book (page 51-52) showing clearly how Taichi Ohno (and in turn Toyota) let their strive for a faster flow change things that was considered constants.
+There's an awesome little paragraph in the book (page 51-52) showing clearly how Taiichi Ohno (and in turn Toyota) let their strive for a faster flow change things that was considered constants.

 At the time (and still I presume) you make cars from a roll of steel that then is stamped into the required parts for the model needed.
 These dies of course need to be very heavy and sturdy since you, quite literally, are stamping things out of steel.
 Also they need to be extremely precise as smallest problem would replicate throughout all the parts stamped out.